wayneparrott/three-component/README.md

 # three-component-ts

 Simplifies creation of a three.js scene and its rendering logic when using TypeScript.
-If you like developing with TypeScript and three.js this class will create and configuration a scene with camera, lighting, renderer and control.
+If you like developing with TypeScript and three.js, e.g., Angular, React or a webapp packaged with webpack, this class will create and configure a scene with a camera, light, renderer and control.

 Customize scene component creation by overriding and extending any of the following ThreeComponent methods:
 ```
 createScene()